PHOENIX WARS

 The Air Boost comes automatically equipped with the Thruster Pack.
 It provides an instant burst of thrust in any direction while consuming thruster fuel.

-In some arenas like Checkers or Kahuna, skilled players can chain movement routes through reload pads, allowing them to perform touch-and-go refills and immediately gain another Air Boost for even greater speed.
+In arenas like Checkers or Kahuna, skilled players chain movement routes through reload pads — performing touch-and-go refills and immediately gaining another Air Boost for even greater speed.

-Its overall impact on gameplay varies heavily by arena.
-Maps like Checkers are strongly centered around aggressive Air Boost use, while arenas such as Downtown or Rush where reload pads are spaced farther apart, often reward saving Air Boost for aerial jukes and defensive maneuvers.
+Its impact varies heavily by arena.
+Maps like Checkers reward aggressive Air Boost use, while arenas such as Downtown or Rush — where pads are spaced farther apart — often reward saving it for aerial jukes and defensive maneuvers.

 Team Play

 Phoenix Wars isn't centered around team play, but that doesn't mean there isn't safety in numbers.
 If you're struggling or still getting comfortable with the mode, try staying near your teammates.
-Fighting alongside allies can reduce the chance of being isolated, create crossfire opportunities, and make it easier to survive chaotic engagements.
+Fighting alongside allies reduces the chance of being isolated, creates crossfire opportunities, and makes it easier to survive chaotic engagements.

-While individual skill is still the biggest factor, using nearby teammates for support is a smart way to ease into the pace of Phoenix Wars.
-Just be mindful not to accidentally steal too many kills, as veterans in this mode are often far more competitive and less forgiving than players in more relaxed and team-focused modes like Impulse Wars or Laser Wars.
+While individual skill is still the biggest factor, leaning on nearby teammates is a smart way to ease into the pace of Phoenix Wars.
+Just be mindful not to steal too many kills — veterans here are often far more competitive and less forgiving than players in relaxed, team-focused modes like Impulse Wars or Laser Wars.

 Phoenix Wars is generally considered a moderate skill depth mode compared to other game modes in Rezarus.

-Phoenix Wars is the most simple to understand mode: aim and fire, like any traditional first person shooter.
-However, that simplicity places greater emphasis on the game's most fundamental core mechanics — movement, aiming and evasion.
+It is the simplest mode to understand — aim and fire, like any traditional first-person shooter.
+But that simplicity places greater emphasis on the game's most fundamental core mechanics: movement, aiming and evasion.

-This results in individual skill playing the biggest role in Phoenix Wars, while team play becomes a secondary factor.
-The mode is fast, unforgiving but thrilling, and highly rewarding, making it one of the more intense experiences Rezarus has to offer.
+As a result, individual skill plays the biggest role in Phoenix Wars, while team play becomes a secondary factor.
+The mode is fast, unforgiving but thrilling, and highly rewarding — making it one of the more intense experiences Rezarus has to offer.

 What tank is used in Phoenix Wars?